-Though I remember going up the tower in my first visit and have about a 300-degree view of the sea.
+Though I remember going up the tower on my first visit and having a 300-degree view of the sea.
 This time, I did not climb but captured the tall standing watchtower and many caves scattered around it.
-The place is the same but I have grown up and my understanding of the architecture, iconography has gone up.
+The place is the same but I have grown up and my understanding of architecture, and iconography has gone up.
 And hence, this time, I found my wanderings around these caves more meaningful.
 The commercial aspect of the place has definitely gone up.
 As I remember the whole fencing of the Shore temple was not there.
-And nor were there as many curio selling stalls around the monuments.
-But unlike Hampi Mahabalipuram did not disappoint me despite catering to many more tourists.
+And nor were there as many curios selling stalls around the monuments.
+But unlike Hampi, this place did not disappoint me despite catering to many more tourists.

 Wondering what will the next trip hold!